PsyTeachR/msc-data-skills/docs/02-data.md

 ```

 <div class="warning">
-<p>You can't mix data types in a vector; all elements of the vector must be the same data type.
+<p>You can’t mix data types in a vector; all elements of the vector must be the same data type.
 If you mix them, R will coerce them so that they are all the same.</p>
 </div>